aerni/statamic-advanced-seo/README.md

 php please seo:theme
 ```

 This will publish an empty template file for each social image type to `resources/views/social_images/{theme}` to get you started.

-If you only have one theme, it will be set as default.
-If you have more than one theme, the social images generator in the SEO tab will show a `Themes` dropdown that let’s you select the theme of your choice for the current entry.

 ### Templating
 When building your social image templates, you most likely want to see what you’re doing.
 You can view your templates according to the following schema: